Intermsof/codejam/README.md

 Folders are organized by year, and then round.
-Problem difficulties are ascending with the alphabet; problem B is (much) harder than problem A.
+Problem difficulties are ascending with the alphabet; problem C is harder than B, which is harder A.